 5. Financial IQ: The STACK app has a financial IQ feature that analyzes your weekly and monthly spending and provides useful insight into how your money is being spent.

-6. Everyday Rewards: STACK does not offer a points or cash back loyalty program.
-Instead, members receive offers they can easily redeem such as free membership to Amazon Prime, discounts on coffee, groceries, and gas.
+6. Everyday Rewards: STACK does not offer points or a cash back loyalty program.
+Instead, members receive offers they can easily redeem, such as free membership to Amazon Prime and discounts on coffee, groceries, and gas.

 Note that the STACK Prepaid Mastercard is now available in Quebec.